AAA1459/SkinModHelper/docs/guide/skinconfig/HairConfig.md

 ---
 ### HairAttrWithDashes
-Here you can setting something according to the dashes, e.g hair color, length. to make them different from madeline:
+Here you can setting something according to the dashes, such hair color, length. to make them different from madeline.
 ```yaml
 HairAttrWithDashes:
 - Dashes: [any integers]     # except for this must be set, all others are optional